Big Data & Sensor Technology Vision Statements

-- 2020 IH Data Standardization Survey Report, analyzes the study conducted by the AIHA/NIOSH Big Data Task Force.
+- 2020 IH/OEHS Data Standardization Survey Report analyzes the AIHA/NIOSH Big Data Task Force study.
 The purpose of this study was to determine current industrial hygiene practices related to air and noise sampling among OEHS professionals and their organizations.

-- Synergist Webinars are presentations by sponsoring companies on topics of importance to occupational and environmental health and safety professionals.
+- Synergist Webinars are presentations by sponsoring companies on important topics to occupational and environmental health and safety professionals.

 - Synergist Archives, access to The Synergist archives is a benefit of AIHA membership and will require a member login.

-- Predictive Purposes explores the question: "will big data change occupational and environmental health and safety?"
+- Predictive Purposes (March 2018 issue) explores the question: "will big data change occupational and environmental health and safety?"

 - Synergist Blogs

 - Exploring Health and Safety Technologies to Prevent Worker Fatalities

 - Some Big Data Lingo That You Should Know